asseco-voice/laravel-open-api/README.md

 - including ``@multiple true/false`` in the method doc block will override those defaults

-If the variable type is ``array``, you can provide additional property within the parenthesis to indicate of what type are the array values:
+If the variable type is ``array``, you can provide additional property within the parenthesis (be sure not to leave blank space between type and parenthesis) to indicate of what type are the array values:

 ```
-@response attribute array [string] true Some description
+@response attribute array[string] true Some description
 ```

 ## Cache